 There are several reasons you should receive pre-approval for your mortgage before shopping for a home.
-This allows you to know exactly how much you can borrow and makes you more appealing to sellers, who do not have to worry if you are going to get a mortgage in the current competitive New York housing market.
+This allows you to know exactly how much you can borrow and makes you more appealing to sellers, who do not have to worry if you are going to get a mortgage financing in the current New York housing market.
 Additionally, submitting an offer without pre-approval if you are financing the deal is essentially offering a blank offer that will not be taken seriously.
 In a competitive situation, this could mean losing the apartment.

 Sellers want to take the mortgage contingency out as a condition of closing.
 We highly advise against this unless you can provide for a more substantial down payment or pay for the apartment in cash.
 However, if you feel you must do so to try to win a bidding war, there is no option without pre-approval.

 This means the buyer may be on the hook to pay cash if they cannot get a mortgage.
 If you are pre-approved, this eliminates the risk you won’t obtain a mortgage, Elika stated.

 Pre-qualification is less formal; the lender uses information from the buyer to determine the amount of mortgage you qualify for, without supporting documents to verify.
 Pre-approval is a step further, with the lender checking various items such as your credit score, pay stubs, tax returns, bank statements, and brokerage statements.

 We go through the application to make your life easier and smooth the process.

 How to Get Pre-approved for a Mortgage

 Table of Contents

 The Uniform Residential Loan Application, also called Form 1003, is a four-page document.
 This is the standard form used by virtually all mortgage lenders, so gaining familiarity with the required information is essential.

 While the form is short, it includes all the information necessary for the lender to determine whether to extend the loan.
 There are ten sections, but you do not need to complete all of them at this stage since you are merely finding out how much you can borrow.